biuh-dt/courses/Database/README.md

 Final database design presentation 100 points
 Class participation 50 points

 Only on-time assignments are eligible for revision.
-Revise from the graded file rather than from a new one, so comment left in the graded file can be seen, or no credit for revision.
+Revise from the graded file rather than from a new one, so comments left in the graded file can be seen, or no credit for revision.